mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

 I'm not publishing the real value here — it's still a credential, even in a training lab, and I want to get in the habit of treating it that way.

 ![Task 5 - Stolen Session Token](screenshots/Task-05-Stolen-Session-Token.png)

+**Figure 9: HTTP stream showing the stolen session token, with the sensitive value redacted.**

 **Takeaway:** This was the moment where Task 3 and Task 4 actually connected — the XSS I found earlier was the exact mechanism that leaked this token.